Chapter 10 - Fooled by Expertise

 Integrator foxes, who know many little things

 In 2011, the IARPA launched a four-year prediction tournament with five researchers-led teams.
 The team run by Tetlock and Mellers was called the Good Judgment Project.
-What made their team unique was it was established by volunteers with no particular specialization.
+What made their team unique was it established by volunteers with no particular specialization.
 They just had to be foxy.
 They blew away the competition.
 More on Tetlock's work can be found in Superforecasting.

 Superforecasting